 Please read the workshop page for more details, but in short, I believe if you’re at all interested in network automation, you should find a way to attend this session.
 There’s a lot of content to cover, so my recommendation is to take good notes.
 I will be preparing a ton of material for attendees to take home with them, so that they can implement these ideas themselves.

-SDN Building Blocks
+SDN Building Blocks Link to heading

 The kind folks at Interop were apparently reading my SDN Protocols series, and asked if I wanted to turn this into a talk.
 With all of the confusing jargon out there, I figured it was worth doing an hour-long session to put some interactivity into this idea.
 Essentially I’ll be expanding on this blog series during this hour, and I’ll show some practical examples of these protocols when possible.